Deniisa/Automation./README.md

 - the search box is working properly
 - it contains a cart button
 - the logo appears on the homepage
-- open 'Resigilate'
+- open 'Resigilate' page
-- open 'eMAG Help'
+- open 'eMAG Help' page

 For **libris.ro** I tested the following:
 - login with correct credentials